simongravelle/simongravelle/README.md

 What I share here:

-- inputs for LAMMPS and GROMACS
+- molecular dynamics inputs for LAMMPS and GROMACS
 - python scripts for preparing and analysing molecular dynamics simulations

 Find more here: